mcascallares/santander-sensor-data/README.md

 ![login](https://github.com/mcascallares/santander-sensor-data/blob/master/screenshots/login.png)

 The first step is to configure a Kibana index pattern for the index 'sensors'.
+In the Management > Kibana > Index Patterns section we should have:

 ![indexpatterns](https://github.com/mcascallares/santander-sensor-data/blob/master/screenshots/indexpatterns.png)

+After this step, we can import the prebuilt visualizations and dashboard.
+For that we should go to Management > Kibana > Saved Objects and import kibana/objects.json file.